 There are several websites which promote foreskin restoration and many men have found the process of restoration beneficial and satisfying.
 The usual technique is to pull on and stretch the remaining skin, which as it becomes lengthier, becomes easier to ‘train’.
 Many men have successfully restored their foreskins and are truly happy with the result and wholeheartedly recommend undergoing this process.
 One of the predominant foreskin restoration websites promotes the TLC tugger which is the creation of Ron Low, an engineer who’s turned his engineering know-how and skills to invent and develop devices and equipment to facilitate the process of foreskin restoration.

 Surgical methods of foreskin restoration, known as foreskin reconstruction, usually involve a method of grafting skin onto the distal portion of the penile shaft.
 The grafted skin is typically taken from the scrotum, which contains the same smooth muscle (known as dartos faccia) as does the skin of the penis.
 One method involves a four-stage procedure in which the penile shaft is buried in the scrotum for a period of time.
 Such techniques are costly, and have the potential to produce unsatisfactory results or serious complications related to the skin graft.
+Drew Okun once known as Al Parker (an adult film star) speaks positively about his surgical restoration in a video on this page.
 If anyone was contemplating this route then obvious research, discussion and caution would be recommended before undertaking such an important decision.

 The National Organisation of Restoring Men (NORM) norm.org provides a forum for circumcised men to share their concerns about restoring, as well as advice and support to restore their foreskins.
 They also have a page on their website which lists a comprehensive array of restoration techniques and devices for men to make informed choices / decisions about which process or technique to utilise.
 This can be accessed through this link here